 Employers highly appreciate computer and technical skills when looking for their next employees.
-High proficiency in computer skills demands a great amount of information to be memorised and the learning process can never be stopped.
-In the modern age humans are exposed to huge amounts of information – it is calculated that every day the brain receives 34GB of information.
+High proficiency in computer skills demands a great amount of information to be memorized and the learning process can never be stopped.
+In the modern age, humans are exposed to huge amounts of information – it is calculated that every day the brain receives 34GB of information.
 Therefore, it is only natural that the brain cannot keep all of the information, and only the most important data can be “stored” in one’s brain.

-Here are few examples of every day microlearning in practice:
+Here are few examples of everyday microlearning in practice:

 - Watching video tutorials on Youtube;

 - Learning with flashcards that contain small bits of information;